 YoLong has been specialized in the design and manufacture of stainless steel tanks since 2004.
 Our first custom-made stainless steel tanks were mixing tanks and cooling tanks for the milk, beverage production, and brewery sectors.

 Every YoLong tank pressure vessel is designed and fabricated according to PED and AS standards.
-The following stainless steel tanks and vessels are in stock, and available for shipping today:
+The following stainless steel tanks and pressure fermentation vessels are in stock, and available for shipping today:

 - Mixing Tank